 Related: Teaching Toddlers Self-Help Skills

 There you have it!
 The 5 learning domains of early childhood education.
 I hope you found this useful and not too much like a textbook.
-The reason for this post is for an overview of each domain and to prepare you for my next series.
-Over the next few weeks, I will be posting specific activities for different age ranges that can help develop the whole child by practicing each domain.
-Stay tuned!
+Be sure to download the Learning Domains Milestone Checklist by clicking the image below.

 Monthly Print and Play Calendar